There are three kinds of criticism

 *

-You criticise an object, a result, a way of doing, a method, an argument, maybe behaviour, but you keep away from opinions about how the person is.
+You criticize an object, a result, a way of doing, a method, an argument, the truth of an idea, maybe behaviour, but you keep away from feigning objective judgment of opinions or about how the person is.
 You would never miss separating fact from person.
-Ideally you avoid moral judgment, excepting of course when moral judgment is the issue discussed.
+Ideally you avoid moral judgment, excepting of course when ethic is the issue discussed.

-Clarify the point of view, remind your competence if needed, and affirm what makes the critique necessary and impartial and unbiased.
+Clarify the point of view, your source of information, remind your competence if needed, and affirm what makes the critique necessary and impartial and unbiased.
+Quote sources, examples, facts.
 Show benefits.
-It is useful to stress in what way your advice is constructive.
-Quote properly the independent criteria, facts and methods.
-Quote sources.
+It is useful to stress in what way your advice is constructive, towards what aim.
+Quote properly the facts observed and the measured, describe consequences, explain methods used.

 *

-You criticise an object, a result, a way of doing, a method, an argument, maybe behaviour, but you keep away from opinions about how the person is.
+You criticize an object, a result, a way of doing, a method, an argument, the truth of an idea, maybe behaviour, but you keep away from feigning objective judgment of opinions or about how the person is.
 You would never miss separating fact from person.
-Ideally you avoid moral judgment, excepting of course when moral judgment is the issue discussed.
+Ideally you avoid moral judgment, excepting of course when ethic is the issue discussed.

-Clarify the point of view, remind your competence if needed, and affirm what makes the critique necessary and impartial and unbiased.
+Clarify the point of view, your source of information, remind your competence if needed, and affirm what makes the critique necessary and impartial and unbiased.
+Quote sources, examples, facts.
 Show benefits.
-It is useful to stress in what way your advice is constructive.
-Quote properly the independent criteria, facts and methods.
-Quote sources.
+It is useful to stress in what way your advice is constructive, towards what aim.
+Quote properly the facts observed and the measured, describe consequences, explain methods used.

 *